SoftUni-Internal/interactive-content/EN/03-Lists/05-Homework.md

 - On the next several lines you will receive integers - the indexes

 ### Output
-When the program ends, you must print the summed up value of all REMOVED elements
+When the program ends, you must print the summed up value of all **REMOVED** elements.

 ### Example
 | **Input** | **Output** |